-Eighty percent of these Blue Zone residents have a diet that is mostly plant based (95% vegetarian to be exact).
+Eighty percent of these Blue Zone residents have a diet that is mostly plant-based (95% vegetarian to be exact).
 While they do consume meat products, they do so no more than once or twice a week.
 Meat is usually reserved for special occasions.

 In addition to vegetables, such as beans, lentils, peas, and chickpeas, these people also eat fruit, whole grains, nuts, and seeds.
 The Blue Zone Diet consists of two ounces of nuts and half an ounce of cooked beans on a daily basis.
 A focus is also placed on nutrient-dense whole foods rather than processed foods.
 As you can imagine, fast foods are a definite no-go.

 What can we learn from this?
 It may not be as difficult as it might seem to adopt a ‘Blue Zone Diet’.
-A few simple adjustments is all it would take to make this diet work in your favor.
+A few simple adjustments are all it would take to make this diet work in your favor.
 Swapping out meat for chili, soup, stew or a Mexican bowl is all it takes.
-Your snacking habits will also need little nudge in the right direction.
+Your snacking habits will also need a little nudge in the right direction.
 Simply swap out processed snacks for more healthy fruits.
 Dried organic fruit would make an excellent substitute.

 What About Drinks?

 As for their drinking habits, people in the Blue Zone Diet areas consume mostly natural beverages.
 These include water of course, but also coffee, tea and even one to three glasses of red wine.
 Tea in particular is consumed on a daily basis.
 If you replace soda drinks for water, unsweetened tea or a small glass of red wine with your meal, you’d be well on your way to a healthier lifestyle.